 Customised or Micro-Marketing

 This newest target marketing approach, catalysed by the Internet, is generally used to attract targeted customers with individualised marketing programs.
 For micro-marketing segmentation to be effective, the marketer must, to some degree, allow customers to “build-their-own” products.
 As more companies learn to utilise the internet, micro-marketing is expected to flourish.

 Step 3.
 Positioning

 No matter which marketing strategy is selected, the overall marketing strategy should involve the process of positioning the firm’s outputs in ways that will appeal to targeted customers.
-Positioning is the process by which you market a brand, product or service and communicate the benefits to potential clients with the goal of convincing them to believe such outputs are better than those of the competitors.
+Positioning is the process by which you position a market, product or service and communicate the benefits to potential clients with the goal of convincing them to believe such outputs are better than those of the competitors.

 For instance, if a customer has discovered they have a need for an affordable laptop computer, a company such as Dell may come to mind since their marketing efforts position their products as offering good value at a reasonable cost.
 When you start coming up with the factors that will communicate your position, they must all tie-in to the positioning approach to maximise its effectiveness.
 Otherwise, your marketing campaign won’t own the idea in the mind of the targeted customer, and your positioning won’t have the desired effects.